precisely/rapids/doc/architecture.md

 7. Contents of Stack Frames.

    A stack frame is a 3-tuple consisting of (a) a symbolic address referencing a continuation where computation should resume, (b) variable bindings up to that point of the computation, and (c) an optional variable name that an externally provided value should be bound to, called the `result-key`.
 That variable will be bound as an argument to the continuation referenced by the symbolic address (a).

    ```clojure
    ;; simplified way of creating a stackframe record in Clojure
    (StackFrame. address bindings result-key)
    ```

-8. Rule for Adding Stack Frames.
+8. Rule for pushing stack frames.

-   The compiler adds a stack push operation before non-terminal suspending expressions, arranging for the data described in (7) to be incorporated into a new stack frame.
+   The compiler always adds a stack push operation before non-terminal suspending expressions, arranging for the data described in (7) to be incorporated into a new stack frame.
 The stack frame provides the data necessary to resume computation at the next continuation.
 Note that a stack push is not required when a suspending expression appears in a terminal position.
 This is explained in more detail in discussion of the main loop.

    Example of terminal versus non-terminal positions:
    ```clojure